brinley/jSignature/README.md

 *   Then we load jSignature plugin.
 *   Next we have the `div` inside which the canvas element will be created (You cannot reuse a canvas element at this time.
 Plugin creates its own Canvas elem inside the DIV.)
 *   Lastly, the script invokes the signature widget within the specificed DIV.

-### as AMD-loader module

-Because jSignature is also an AMD-loader compatible module, if you want to load it AFTER you set up your loader within the page, you pretty much MUST load it using require(, not SCRIPT tag.
-This is a limitation of AMD-loaders, not of the plugin.
-Some (many?) of the loaders tried blew up when anonymous module is loaded outside of the loader.
-(A patch for that was pushed to Curl.js AMD-loader project.
-As of 2012-01-10, we, unequivocally and without reservations, recommend use of Curl.js over RequireJS.
-Following numerous blow ups (in basics  like nested named requires, loading order, etc) RequireJS was deemed by us a "magical minefield," "alpha" code compared to Curl,js.) jSignature, when loaded as AMD module returns Instantializer.
-It does not augment global jQuery, since it does not know which one it needs to augment.
-You need to initialize jSignature against the jQuery instance you desire to use.

-    require(['jquery','path/to/jquery.jSignature'], function($, jSigInitializer){
-        $ = jSigInitializer($) // initializer augments jQuery instance with itself and retuns augmented jQuery
-        $(document).ready(function() {
-            $("#signature").jSignature({color:"#145394"})
-        })
-        // ...
-        // your business logic continues here.
-    })

 ## API